 If you’re brand new to using CBD to manage inflammation or other health conditions, you can start here with my CBD 101 Guide for Beginners.

-If you’re not new to using CBD for wellness but are new to consuming CBD through food, you can check out this post on Culinary Tips For Cooking With CBD Hemp Oil.
+If you’re not new to using CBD for wellness but are new to consuming CBD through food, you can check out this post on tips for cooking with CBD oil.

 While you can use the CBD Oil or tincture you may already have on hand, I always prefer to cook or create recipes with my CBD concentrate for potency, taste, and less volume.

-If you’re unsure of how to dose CBD oil, check out my Cannabis Compass Education Course that walks you through different application methods and dosing recommendations.
+If you’re unsure how to dose cannabis oil, check out my Cannabis Compass Education Course that walks you through different application methods and dosing recommendations.

 Watermelon contains the terpenoid Cucurbitacin E which is a triterpenoid that is known to lessen unwanted inflammation by inhibiting the activity of the enzyme cyclooxygenase-2 (COX-2) (1).